splintercommunity/grid-docs/community/contributing.md

-# Contributing to Hyperledger Grid
+# Contributing to Grid

 <!--
-  Copyright (c) 2018-2019, Bitwise IO, Inc.
+  Copyright (c) 2018-2024, Bitwise IO, Inc.
   Copyright (c) 2015-2017, Intel Corporation.
   Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/
 -->

-We welcome your help with Hyperledger Grid.
-Contributions from the development community help improve the design and capabilities of Hyperledger Grid.
+We welcome your help with Grid.
+Contributions from the development community help improve the design and capabilities of Grid.
 These contributions are the best way to make a positive impact on the project.

 Ways you can contribute: